Omnibus bill pays of extended 2011 shift, beings to repay DFL’s 2010 shift

 ST. PAUL, March 8, 2012 — Minnesota House Republicans today proposed a bill that would pay off the extended school shift enacted as part of the compromise budget agreed to with Governor Dayton in July 2011.
 The bill would also start repaying the debt to schools left by the 2010 DFL Legislature.

-“With this bill in law we would pay back all of the 10-percent additional shift the Legislature and the governor agreed to in balancing budget,” said House Education Finance Committee Chair Pat Garofalo, R-Farmington.
+“With this bill in law we would pay back all of the 10-percent additional shift the Legislature and the governor agreed to electric foldable scooter budget,” said House Education Finance Committee Chair Pat Garofalo, R-Farmington.
 “That debt would be repaid to schools and we’d starting paying back the debt this Legislature inherited at the start of last year.”

 The shift repayment will come from the $1 billion in cash the state currently sits on, Garofalo said.
 That cash is the result of more positive economic forecasts since last year’s budget agreement.
 The first $318 million repayment is already certified by Minnesota Management & Budget and scheduled to be made later this month.